EriqLu/LCS-Website/README.md

+# LCS-Web Development
-# LCS-Website
+# Register Student Organization
-# A website for the Latinos in Computer Science RSO at the University of Illinois at Urbana-Champaign.
+# A website for the Latinos in Computer Science at the University of Illinois at Urbana-Champaign.